Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Discussion and limitations

 We manually analysed the generated adversarial examples and found that our adversarial examples are susceptible to word sense ambiguity.
-For example, the top 50 synonyms for `surfed' in `surfed the Internet' contains both correct synonyms like `googled' and incorrect ones like `paddled'.
-There are also some cases where the adversarial examples suffer from words that occur in multiple languages e.g. `vie' in `to vie for top UN post' is replaced with `existence' which is a synonym of the French `vie' (i.e. life).
-Moreover, occasionally synonyms are not English words (e.g. `number' to `nombre').
-These issues are caused by foreign words influencing or being included in the Paragram-SL999 word vectors \cite{Mrksic}.
+For example, the top 50 synonyms for `surfed' in `surfed the Internet' includes both correct synonyms like `googled' and incorrect ones like `paddled'.
+There are also some cases where the adversarial examples suffer from foreign words in the Paragram-SL999 word vectors \cite{Mrksic}.
+Occasionally synonyms are not English words (e.g. `number' to `nombre'), or synonym choice is influenced by words that occur in multiple languages e.g. `vie' in `to vie for top UN post' is replaced with `existence' which is a synonym of the French `vie' (i.e. life).

 Furthermore, our adversarial examples are susceptible to grammatical errors.
 Grammatically poor adversarial sentences often suffer from changes from verbs to nouns or vice versa that are not caught by the POS-filter (e.g. `open' to `openness' and `influence' to `implication').
 These cases may be particularly difficult as `open' and `influence' can be both a verb and an adjective or noun.
 Another common error is singular-plural inconsistencies (e.g. `one dossiers').
 To mitigate these issues, future work could focus on removing non-English words from the embedding space, and altering how the POS-tag of the synonym is determined.